pacman82/arrow-odbc-py/README.md

 Fill Apache Arrow arrays from ODBC data sources.
 This crate is build on top of the [`pyarrow`](https://pypi.org/project/arrow/) Python package and [`arrow-odbc`](https://crates.io/crates/arrow-odbc) Rust crate and enables you to read the data of an ODBC data source as sequence of Apache Arrow record batches.

-Users looking for a mature solution for bulk fetching data from ODBC data sources in Python should also take a look at [`turbodbc`](https://github.com/blue-yonder/turbodbc) which has a helpful community and seen a lot more battle testing than this.
-Also this Python package is more narrow in Scope (which is a fancy way of saying it has less features), as it is only concerned with bulk fetching Arrow Arrays and nothing else.
+Users looking for more features than just bulk fetching data from ODBC data sources in Python should also take a look at [`turbodbc`](https://github.com/blue-yonder/turbodbc) which has a helpful community and seen a lot of battle testing.
+This Python package is more narrow in Scope (which is a fancy way of saying it has less features), as it is only concerned with bulk fetching Arrow Arrays.

+This package has been designed to be easily deployable, so it provides a prebuild many linux wheel which is independent of the specific version of your Python interpreter and the specify Arrow Version you want to use.
+It will dynamically link against the ODBC driver manager provided by your system.

 ## About Arrow